SimonDoy/blog-content/README.md

-# blog-content
+# Introduction
-Contains media related to simondoy.com
+This repository contains media related to simondoy.com